hieuducnguyen/crypto-trading-service/README.md

 - Any IDE that supports Java (e.g., IntelliJ IDEA, Eclipse)

 ### Installing
-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: `git clone https://github.com/hieuducnguyen/crypto-trading-service.git`

-2. Navigate to the project directory and build the project:
+2. Navigate to the project directory and build the project: `mvn clean install`

 ### Running the application
-To start the application, run:
+To start the application, run: `mvn spring-boot:run`

 ## Usage
 After starting the application, you can access the APIs at `http://localhost:8080/`.